lnfernux/lnfernux.github.io/_posts/2023-09-17-SecurityMonitoring-DevelopingUseCases.md

 # Final thoughts

 This blog post is not meant to be a comprehensive guide on how to write use cases, but rather a brief introduction to the process.
+If you take anything away from it, let it be the following;

+1. **Use cases are hypotheses about malicious activity you want to detect**
+2. Use cases that create alerts/incidents should be actionable
+3. **Use cases that are not actionable should be used for correlation and automation should be used to close them**
+4. Use cases should be tested before being put into production
+5. **Use cases should be monitored over time to make sure they are tuned correctly**
+6. Use cases templates should NOT be implemented without being changed to suit your own usage patterns
+7. **Use cases should be updated as your environment changes**

 I hope that it has been helpful.
 If you have any corrections, disagreements or questions feel free to reach out (check the about me page for contact details).